angarsky/diveintopython/learn/classes/class_decorator.md

 Class decorator is widely used to extend the behavior of a class or its method.
 Class method Python decorators are used to modify the existing behavior of a class method by adding additional functionality.
 Python class property decorator allows you to define a class-level property that will be available to all instances of that class.

-Here are some best practices to keep in mind while using class method Python decorator and Python class property decorator:
+Here are some best practices to keep in mind while using class method decorator and class property decorator:

 1. Use `@classmethod` to define a class method decorator.